 CNC turning is suitable for creating cylindrical parts.
 The most common example of a turned part is a shaft.

-AEC can perform many operations like turning, boring, threading, etc. is able to machine components in a wide range of materials.
-These include steel, stainless steel, aluminium, titanium and copper alloys.
+Anand Engineering Corporation can perform many operations, like turning, boring, threading, etc., and is able to machine components in a wide range of materials.
+These include steel, stainless steel, aluminum, titanium, and copper alloys.